I do support new musicians, but I’m afraid this is a rant at some of you (for your own benefit of course)!

 ~ quotes and links to articles on you, or interviews with you

-Some of you may think I’m being overly fussy about finding information on you, but I know I’m not alone in being frustrated when simple details and links are absent, as a number of my colleagues at Fresh on the Net feel the same way.
-Tom Robinson even wrote some advice on the subject a few years ago.
+Some of you may think I’m being overly fussy about finding information on you, but I know I’m not alone in being frustrated when simple details and links are absent, as a number of my colleagues at Fresh on the Net feel the same way, with Tom Robinson adding his own advice on the subject here.

-Mind you, it could be worse… a year or so ago I caught an impressive new local band live, but when I spoke to them afterwards to find out the best interweb places to hear their music and to find out more about them, I was told that they intentionally had NO online presence at all.
+Mind you, it could be worse… a whle ago I caught an impressive new local band live, but when I spoke to them afterwards to find out the best interweb places to hear their music, and to find out more about them, I was told that they intentionally had NO online presence at all.